 Gregory Johnson still hadn’t answered his phone so Angelia left him another urgent message to call her.

 “Do you remember the man who worked on Mary’s garden?
 You know the one I mean?
-He had a foul mouth, bad temper, baldhead and I think he live on Rosebud Lane.”
+He had a foul mouth, bad temper, baldhead and I think he lived on Rosebud Lane.”